In praise of the colour yellow

 Emberiza is a large genus of c.
 41 extant species of passerines, distributed in Europe, Africa, and Asia.
 Males of many species are bright yellow, such as the yellowhammer (Emberiza citrinella), which breeds in all of Europe, east to Lake Baikal and northern Mongolia, with isolated populations in Ukraine and the Caucasus Mountains, the black-headed bunting (E. melanocephala), which is found from Italy, eastwards across Turkey and the Caucasus to Iran and western Pakistan, and the black-faced bunting (E. spodocephala), breeding in southern Siberia, Mongolia, and north-eastern and south-western China.

-Singing male black-headed bunting (Emberiza melanocephala), Pergamon, western Turkey.
+Singing male black-headed bunting, Pergamon, western Turkey.
 (Photo copyright© by Kaj Halberg)

-Singing male black-faced bunting (Emberiza spodocephala), Lashe Hai Lake, Yunnan Province, China.
+Singing male black-faced bunting, Lashe Hai Lake, Yunnan Province, China.
 (Photo copyright© by Kaj Halberg)

-In Ancient Greek mythology, Medusa was a Gorgon, a female winged monster with living venomous snakes on her head instead of hair.
-It was said that if you happened to look at her, you would turn into stone.
 According to Greek historian Herodotus (c.
 484-425 B.C.), Medusa originated as part of the religion of the Berbers of North Africa.
+In Ancient Greek mythology, she was a gorgon, a female winged monster with living venomous snakes on her head instead of hair.
+It was said that if you happened to look at her, you would be turned into stone.
 Medusa was killed by the hero Perseus, who used her head as a weapon, as it had retained its ability to turn onlookers to stone, until he turned it over to the goddess Athena, who placed it on her shield.